MrSucik/oura-clockify-sync/README.md

 ```

 ### Token Management
+- Tokens are stored in your `.env` file as `OURA_ACCESS_TOKEN` and `OURA_REFRESH_TOKEN`
-- Tokens are automatically refreshed when expired
+- Access tokens are automatically refreshed when expired using the refresh token
+- When tokens are refreshed, the new values are displayed in the console
+- **Important:** Tokens are only persisted in your `.env` file.
+Refreshed tokens shown in console must be manually copied to `.env`, or they will be lost on the next run.
-- If refresh fails, you'll need to run `npm start` again
+- If refresh fails, you'll need to run `npm start` again to re-authenticate
-- Token file location: `oura-tokens.json`

 ### Token Lifecycle
-1. **Initial Authentication**: `npm start` saves tokens with 24-hour expiration
+1. **Initial Authentication**: `npm start` performs OAuth flow and displays tokens
-2. **Safety Margin**: Tokens are marked expired 1 minute before actual expiration
+2. **Save Tokens**: Copy the tokens to your `.env` file for persistence
-3. **Auto-Refresh**: When expired, `auto-sync` uses refresh token to get new access token
+3. **Auto-Refresh**: When the access token expires, the app uses the refresh token to get a new one
-4. **Persistence**: New tokens are saved after each refresh
-5. **Monitoring**: Use `npm run verify` to check complete token status
+4. **Update .env**: After refresh, new tokens are displayed - update your `.env` file
+5. **Monitoring**: The app will log token refresh events and display new tokens

 ## Troubleshooting